Pandemic hammers small businesses vital to economic recovery

 Some would have made their way to Christine Patrick’s bookshop downtown.
 Winchester Brew Works would have rolled out kegs this month for Oktoberfest revelers.
-The Hideaway Café would be advertising its monthly Divas Drag Show.
+The Hideaway Café, occupying a prime location at the corner of Cork and Loudoun streets, would be advertising its monthly Divas Drag Show.

 But 2020 is no normal year.
 The literature conference, Oktoberfest and drag shows have all been cancelled — casualties, like so much else, of COVID-19.

 The pandemic has hammered small businesses across the United States — an alarming trend for an economy that’s trying to rebound from the deepest, fastest recession in U.S. history.
 Normally, small employers are a vital source of hiring after a recession.
 They account for nearly half the economy’s output and an outsize portion of new jobs.

 “Small businesses are the engine of the economy,” said Ahu Yildirmaz, co-head of the ADP Research Institute, a think tank affiliated with the payroll processor ADP.
 “In past recessions, they were the ones really fueling the economy.’’

 Roughly one in five small businesses have closed, according to the data firm Womply.
 Restaurants, bars, beauty shops and other retailers that involve face-to-face contact have been hardest hit at a time when Americans are trying to keep distance from one another.